 Water, plumbing and bathroom fittings

 Repair category 1

-Notes information can be obtained from a suitably qualified specialist contractor.
+No significant defects evident.

-Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly service and maintained on a regular basis and installed in accordance with the relevant regulations.
+Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
+Service records for the central heating system should be transferred.